 It could be people manually typing your website URL into their browser address bar.

-Let’s say you’re doing offline advertising and your website URL is plastered on the side of a bus.
+Let’s pretend you’re running an offline advertising campaign and your website URL is plastered on the side of a bus.
 If someone goes to their phone, opens their browser, and then types the website URL they saw on the bus into their browser’s address bar, then that would be counted as a “direct” visit in Google Analytics.

 “Direct” could be repeat visitors.

 In reality, “direct” traffic often refers to repeat visitors.
 This is due to the browser address bar auto-fill function.
 For example: if I go to the New York Times website and then leave the site and then go back to my browser address bar and start to type in the URL for the New York Times (nytimes.com), the browser will auto-fill with the New York Times URL.
 When I click “enter” on my keyboard and go to the website, this is counted as a “direct” visit to the New York Times website.